Information for Builders. Air Tightness Consultancy is important.

 - It’s a great learning experience to use our consultancy

-What is an airtightness desktop review?
+What is an Airtightness Desktop Review?

-An experienced Efficiency Matrix Principle consultant reviews your drawings and other information that may be provided and identifies potential risk areas, advising you on details, materials and any possible improvements.
+An experienced Efficiency Matrix Principal consultant reviews your drawings and other information that may be provided and identifies potential risk areas, advising you on details, materials and any possible improvements.
 This service has saved some of our client’s tens of thousands of dollars.

 If you are unsure about the benefits of this service, give us a call, we are here to help, and it could save you thousands of dollars.

-What is an airtightness on-site design review/workshop?
+What is an Airtightness on-site Design Review/Workshop?

-Our Principle Airtightness Testing Consultants will come to your site and have a meeting with your project team and main contractors.
+Our Principal Airtightness Testing Consultants will come to your site and have a meeting with your project team and main contractors.
 The on-site design review will determine how air testing has been incorporated into the design; we go over how responsibilities across details and interfaces are being allocated and nut out where improvements and cost savings could be realised to achieve the construction of a better performing building.

 If you are not sure if you need this service, give us a call, we are here to help, and it could save you thousands of dollars.

 What is an Air Tightness Site Advice Visit?